WHO WE ARE

 Imani Muhammad is a native of Oregon and began her youth development career over 20 years ago.
 She is the founder of Y.O.U.th and currently serves as the Board President.
 Imani has dedicated her life to the City of Portland and continues to work with families in a variety of ways.
 She works for the Boys & Girls Club as the Senior Director of Equity & Community Engagement.
 In her spare time she develops training and curriculum for those who work with youth, parents and members in the judicial system.
 She is a proud mother of a 9 year old son and loves cheering him on as he develops his basketball skills and career.
 She recently released her first book The Art of Living available at Traveling Pillar.

-Danielle Thompson, MAT, C-SLT, is a language arts teacher at Forest Grove High School with over twenty years of experience, a dyslexia specialist, and President-Elect of The International Dyslexia Association - Oregon Branch.
+Danielle Thompson, MAT, C-SLT, is a language arts teacher with over twenty five years of experience, a dyslexia specialist, and President of The International Dyslexia Association - Oregon Branch.
 Certified as a Structured Literacy Teacher through the Center for Effective Reading Instruction, she brings this knowledge into her work with high school students who did not “grow out” of their reading struggles from elementary school.
-Danielle supports prioritizing early learning programs and a statewide push for equity initiatives through investing in professional development for all teachers to build deep knowledge - both in the structure of language and in the cognitive science of how our brains learn to read.
+Danielle supports prioritizing early learning and adolescent literacy initiatives through investing in professional development for all teachers to build deep knowledge - both in the structure of language and in the cognitive science of how our brains learn to read.
 Teachers who have a profound understanding of the science of reading are able to teach all students to read, particularly those most vulnerable to struggle. #UntilEveryoneCanRead

 Dr. John Watzke is Dean of the School of Education and Graduate School at the University of Portland.
 As a teacher educator and parent of children attending Oregon schools, he believes that K-3 literacy should be a priority funding stream for education and that early literacy predicts later academic success and social outcomes for students.
 Whether in professional discussions or conversations with community advocates, the message to Oregon is clear: the science of reading and the inequities in learning that exist must be addressed through funding and programming.
 Our teachers, our families, and our students deserve it.